-Even if co-working isn’t something you want to do every day, it can be helpful to join a co-working community for the connections alone.
+5. Network with people at co-working spaces.
+Even if co-working isn’t something you want to do every day, it can be helpful to join a coworking community for the connections alone.
 After all, remote workers know (and work with) other remote workers.
 Talk to enough people and you’re bound to stumble across a few leads.

 A final note from the Hotjar team